Cost of a Breast Augmentation

 Breast Implant Types

 Both saline and silicone implants are commonly used, and both are FDA approved and safe.
 In addition to the price difference (saline implants are less expensive), there are other important differences.
 Both have an outer shell made of silicone.
 Saline implants come deflated and are filled with sterile saline during your surgery.
 Silicone implants come pre-filled and with set sizes.
 Projection refers to how much the implants project forward from the body - moderate, high and extra high.
 We have sizers for each one to determine what the patient's goal look is.
 Silicone also comes in different levels of cohesivity and in textured and anatomic types.
 The most commonly used implants in our practice are smooth round silicone implants, and among this group, it is the patient's choice if they want regular gel, the most cohesive gel, or the hybrid type.
 Prices differ between each type, with a higher price for each level of extra cohesivity.
-The advantage of a more cohesive implant is less likelihood that if it ruptures, silicone gel can leak into the surrounding tissue.
+The advantage of a more cohesive implant is the silicone gel is less likely to leak into the surrounding tissue in the case of a rupture.
 More cohesive implants also have less tendency to ripple, which is advantageous if a patient is very thin with very little breast tissue.
 The only difference in feel is that more cohesive implants can feel firmer.

 Recovery After a Breast Augmentation